-When your workers compensation claim is denied, you might find yourself struggling to keep your financial situation from crumbling.
-You may need a South Carolina workers comp denial lawyer to help you fight back.
+When your workers’ compensation claim is denied, you might find yourself struggling to keep your financial situation from crumbling.
+You may need a South Carolina workers’ compensation denial lawyer to help you fight back.

-When you’re injured at work, you should be able to file for workers compensation benefits without a problem.
+When you are injured at work, you should be able to file for workers’ compensation benefits without a problem.
 Your benefits should cover any injuries you suffered because of your accident.
-But what if you’re denied the benefits you need?
+However, what if you’re denied the benefits you need?

-Unfortunately, many injured South Carolina workers are denied workers comp benefits every day, but that doesn’t mean you have to simply accept the denial and move on.
-By working with a South Carolina work comp denial lawyer from HawkLaw, PA, you can get the full compensation you need when you’re struggling with a workers compensation claim denial.
+Unfortunately, many injured South Carolina workers are denied workers’ comp benefits every day, but that does not mean you have to simply accept the denial.
+By working with a South Carolina workers’ compensation denial lawyer from HawkLaw, you may get the full compensation you need when you’re struggling with a workers’ compensation claim denial.

-When you’re denied the workers comp benefits you need, one of your first steps should be determining why you were denied.
+When you are denied the workers’ comp benefits you need, one of your first steps should be determining why you were denied.
 Your lawyer will need this information to begin your appeal.
 The following are some of the possible denial reasons you might have received:

 Once you’ve checked your denial letter and found the reason for your denial, your work comp denial lawyer in South Carolina can begin addressing the specific concerns and fighting back.

 For example, let’s say the workers’ compensation insurer claims you did not provide enough information to prove that you suffered an injury.
 You hit your head and have suffered painful signs of a brain injury, but the tests were inconclusive.